Welcome to the FBI National Citizens Academy Alumni Association

 The FBI National Citizens Academy Alumni Association (FBINCAAA) is a 501(c)(3) nonprofit, volunteer organization that works in partnership with the Federal Bureau of Investigation on community outreach programs to promote public safety and security through community engagement, education, and service initiatives.

-We are joined by more than 42,000 community leaders, serving as volunteers in nearly 60 FBI Citizens Academy Alumni Association (FBICAAA) Chapters across the United States, dedicated to making our neighborhoods safe, vibrant places to live, work, and recreate.
+We are joined by more than 53,000 community leaders, serving as volunteers in nearly 60 FBI National Citizens Academy Alumni Association Chapters across the United States, dedicated to making our neighborhoods safe, vibrant places to live, work, and recreate.
 Members are graduates of the FBI Citizens Academy Program.

-The FBI National Citizens Academy Alumni Association supports community outreach efforts of the FBI by leading, representing, and serving local FBICAAA Chapters.
+The FBI National Citizens Academy Alumni Association supports community outreach priorities of the FBI by governing, leading, and serving local FBINCAAA Chapters.
 Our role is three-fold:

 Building Safer Communities through Citizen Leadership

-As volunteer ambassadors for the FBI, the FBICAAA educates communities about federal law enforcement issues, priorities, and goals; and serves to foster a greater understanding of the role of federal law enforcement in alignment with the mission and resources of the FBI.
+As volunteer ambassadors for the FBI, FBINCAAA Chapters educate communities about federal law enforcement issues, priorities, and goals; and serves to foster a greater understanding of the role of federal law enforcement in alignment with the mission and resources of the FBI.
 Our Chapters and members do this by:

 About the FBI Citizens Academy Program